Pottery Beginners and Improvers

 “I enjoyed the course very much this term, it was great to feel we were getting back to normal.
 Chris gave really helpful demonstrations and advice.”

-What will the course or workshop cover and how will it be taught?
+What will the course cover and how will it be taught?

-Pottery – Beginners and Improvers explores the practical and creative applications of clay and covers a wide variety of traditional pottery techniques.
-Students will learn how to work safely and creatively in a pottery studio, how to make thrown and hand-built pieces – and gain knowledge of decorative techniques using oxides, slips and glazes.
+The course explores the practical and creative applications of clay and covers a wide variety of traditional pottery techniques.
+You will learn how to work safely and creatively in a pottery studio, how to make thrown and hand built pieces – and gain knowledge of decorative techniques using oxides, slips and glazes.
 Experienced students will learn to improve and refine their work with new techniques.

 The class is run with a relaxed and friendly atmosphere.
 A creative approach to design and making is encouraged.